eclipse-aas4j/aas4j/README.md

 [Eclipse AA4J](https://projects.eclipse.org/projects/dt.aas4j) contains an AAS Java Dataformat Library.
 The AAS Java Dataformat Library is a collection of software modules to serialize and deserialze instances of the Asset Administration Shell from and to Java instances.
 De-/serialization works according to the dataformat schemas published in the document 'Details of the Asset Administration Shell', published on [Industrial Digital Twin Association (IDTA)](https://industrialdigitaltwin.org/en/).

+## Cloning the repository
+This project uses git [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to utilize extensive examples from [aas-specs-metamodel](https://github.com/admin-shell-io/aas-specs-metamodel) for schema validation.
+After cloning, be sure to also initialize and update submodules.

+To clone the repository together with all submodules, run:

+git clone --recurse-submodules <aas4j_repository_url>

+If you have already cloned the repository without the --recurse-submodules option, initialize and fetch the submodules with:

+git submodule update --init --recursive

+Note: Submodules are required for the validation tests inside dataformat-json/xml to work properly.
+Make sure you don't skip these steps.

 ## Build and Use